 30-degree beam angle.

 Beam angle matters because coverage is an essential aspect of what makes a useful red-light therapy device, the more coverage, the better.
 A beam angle too broad means the LED loses intensity and, therefore, its benefit.
 If the beam angle is too narrow, you’re most likely not getting enough coverage and need to have a greater distance to your device.
 With a controlled beam angle, we can emit the light in an even and tighter manner and help focus it precisely onto the area it is supposed to be at your body.
 With a lot of other devices out there, you have the light kind of all over the room, which is a tremendous atmospheric scenario but not an efficient treatment setting.
+Most studies have been focussing on lasers and beam angles that were 30 degrees and below.
 The LEDs in our devices come equipped with a 30-degree beam angle to ensure you’re getting the right intensity and coverage at the same time.
-Usually we provide you with a bunch of studies on all topics we write about, here science still did not catch up so far and parameters in scientific work and not standardized.